michotic/lung-cancer-machine/report.md

 # Project Summary

-- Got dataset of tumor samples taken from breast tissue as either "benign" or "malignant" based on 9 quantitative measurements.
-- Trained KNN-classifier on the above dataset and achieved good results.
 - Got a dataset of CT scan images of the torso region with 4 different labels corresponding to no cancer & 3 types of cancer from almighty Kaggle
 - Imported a Vision Transformer (ViT) pre-trained model on image classifcation for its weights and architecture
 - Removed its activation layer for 1000 labels and added my own based on my dataset